crestre/FOSS-Spring-2021-Group-5-Captsone-I/README.md

 4. If you added a password to your SSH key, it will ask you for this password every time you push/pull.
 This is kind of inconvenient, so you can use an SSH "agent" to remember that password while you have your terminal open.
 - To get this agent running, I've used the following command: ```eval `ssh-agent -s` ; ssh-add ~/.ssh/id_ed25519```
 - Since this command is kind of hard to remember, you can make an [alias](https://www.shell-tips.com/bash/alias/) for this command as a memory aid and put it in your `~/.bashrc` or for Mac I think you put it in your`~/.bash_profile` (e.g. ```alias sshsetup='eval `ssh-agent -s` ; ssh-add ~/.ssh/id_ed25519'```).
 Then you would just have to run `sshsetup` and enter your password to get your SSH agent running every time you open your terminal.

+## Using github in an academic research lab environment

+Designing github spaces to manage lab projects

+Students and faculty vary greatly in their computational abilites, including managment of software, so setting a github environment can be intimidating for both parties.
+In an effort to overcome these difficulties I explored the use of [GitHub Desktop](https://desktop.github.com/) to create a lab web page where my students and I can share metadata, code, and some data.